St. Peter Family

 the poor and vulnerable.

-The Advancing Diabetes Self Management project at SPFM is
+The Advancing Diabetes Self Management project at SPFM was

 centered on expanding the training of the provider-medical